jaystaks/guess_number/README.md

 # guess_number
-Guess a number game by python
+Guess a number game in python